jboss-developer/jboss-eap-quickstarts/README.md

 This branch contains the latest 7.4 release of the Red Hat JBoss EAP quickstarts.

-Please refer to the root README.html for additional information.
+Please download the repository and then refer to the root README.html for additional information.